-Contact the respective FEMA RAC (s) to obtain an immediate post-event assessment (situational report) of the event’s impact on offsite infrastructure and response capabilities for the affected nuclear power reactor site(s), based on FEMA’s initial reviewdiscussions with State and local officials.
-This should include the following information as it becomes available:
+Contact the respective FEMA RAC chair(s) to obtain an immediate post-event assessment (situational report) of the event’s impact on offsite infrastructure and response capabilities for the affected nuclear power reactor site(s), based on FEMA’s initial review and discussions with State and local officials.
+This assessment should include the following information as it becomes available:

-Overview of the known damage to offsite infrastructure and response capabilities that could potentially preclude the ability to implement an appropriate protective action recommendation the public, if needed.
+Overview of the known damage to offsite infrastructure and response capabilities that could potentially preclude the ability to implement an appropriate protective action recommendation for the public, if needed.

 Prognosis (based on known information) for restoration of capabilities or implementation of appropriate interim compensatory measures.